raehasandalwala/Project-Reports/Video Chat/SRS.rst

 – Purpose: to provide cheap facility of audio call between two users

    ∗ First the caller goes through the contact list to select a person to call and then
-     holds on it to find the option of calling
+     holds on it to find the option of calling.
    ∗ The server checks if the user is available or not, if not it sends the message to
-     the caller that the user is not available, and if available it connects the call ∗ As soon as the call connects the receiver receives a pop up window showing an incoming call which has two options : Accept and Reject.
+     the caller that the user is not available, and if available it connects the call.
+   ∗ As soon as the call connects the receiver receives a pop up window showing an
+     incoming call which has two options : Accept and Reject.
    ∗ The receiver can accept the call by choosing the accept option and the call will